loonaticx/panda3d-egg-bible/docs/home/reference/tools/egg_palettize.rst

 Assigning an egg file to a group assigns all of the textures used by that egg file to that same group.
 If no other egg files reference the same textures, those textures will be placed in one or more palette images named after the group.
-If another egg file in a different group also references the textures, they will be assigned to the lowest group that both groups have in common (see relating the groups hierarchically, above), or copied into both palette images if the two
+If another egg file within a different group also references the textures, they will be assigned to the lowest group that both groups have in common (see relating the groups hierarchically, above), or copied into both palette images if the two